mahdi-b/mahdi-b.github.io/_posts/2023-09-13-project-hokulani.md

 related_posts: false
 ---

-###  How Our Students Used ChatGPT to Build an Expense-Tracking App in Just Two Weeks
+###  How SAIL Interns Used ChatGPT to Build an Expense-Tracking App in Just Two Weeks

 <br/>
 The past summer has been quite a fun ride for our Lab.